 Making sure you have the right equipment

-If you don’t want to deal with a big compensation claim, you need to provide your employees with the right safety equipment.
+If you don’t want to deal with a hefty compensation claim, you must provide your employees with the right safety equipment.
 This can mean things like helmets and aprons.
 It also means training and retraining them in the use of them.

 Make it someone’s job

-If you work in an industry that is more prone to hazards than the usual, then you should really make it someone’s job to keep an eye on safety standards.
-Safety officers can be your eyes and ears on finding out the risk in your workplace.
+If you work in an industry that is more prone to hazards than usual, then you should really make it someone’s job to keep an eye on safety standards.
+Safety officers can be your eyes and ears in finding out the risk in your workplace.

-It’s their job to keep on top of maintaining whether equipment is properly used and fit to task.
+It’s their job to keep on top of maintaining whether the equipment is properly used and fit for the task.
 Whether pathways are clear and obstacles out of the way.
 Even that there’s less likelihood of slips and trips.

 Reporting it

-Then, smallbusiness.findlaw.com highlights your responsibility to make a First Report of Injury.
-Failing to do so can look very bad for your company, leading others to assume an attempt to deny an employee’s needs for compensation.
+Then, make a report for injury.
+Failing to do so can look very bad for your company, leading others to assume an attempt to deny an employee’s need for compensation.

 Dealing with claims